mozilla/cargo-vet/book/src/algorithm.md

 The AuditGraph is the graph of all audits for a particular package *name*.
 The nodes of the graph are [Version][]s and the edges are delta audits (e.g. `0.1.0 -> 0.2.0`).
-Each edge has a list of criteria is claims to certify, and dependency_criteria that the dependencies of this package must satisfy for the edge to be considered "valid" (see the next section for details).
+Each edge has a list of criteria it claims to certify, and dependency criteria that the dependencies of this package must satisfy for the edge to be considered "valid" (see the next section for details).